ayusbhar2/ayusbhar2.github.io/_posts/2025-07-31-hessian-analysis-with-jax.md

 NOTE: Even if you don't anticipate working across multiple platforms, you may still want to consider this framework for the above reasons.

-NOTE: This post assumes the reader is familiar with `scipy.sparse.linalg.eigsh` and how it can be used to compute the Hessian eigenspectrum via Hessian-vector products.
+NOTE: This post assumes the reader is familiar with **[`eigsh`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.sparse.linalg.eigsh.html#scipy.sparse.linalg.eigsh)** and how it can be used to compute the Hessian eigenspectrum via Hessian-vector products.
 (As a refresher, I recommend reading this [post](https://www.lesswrong.com/posts/mwBaS2qE9RNNfqYBC/recipe-hessian-eigenvector-computation-for-pytorch-models) upto, but excluding, the implementation which is very Pytorch specific.)

 NOTE: The code presented here is written for simplicity and clarity, not for compute or memory efficiency.
 I will try to point out obvious optimizations where possible.